 But jumping into the first opportunity is not wise.
-You need to be aware of the opportunities around you so you can pick the right option for yourself based on your study schedule and financial needs.
+If you are wondering how to make money as a student, You need to be aware of the opportunities around you so you can pick the right option for yourself based on your study schedule and financial needs.

 We already wrote a lot about websites and apps that can earn you extra money and some good business ideas for undergraduates.
 If that’s not enough, there are more ways you can gain financial independence in your student days:

 See if you qualify for work-study opportunities on your campus.
 You can check this while submitting your FAFSA.
 This is the perfect scenario to earn money through a part-time job while getting your schoolwork done simultaneously.